-D.C. and teachers’ union meet with arbiter to determine if reopening agreement was breached
+D.C. and teachers union meet with arbiter to determine if reopening agreement was breached

 The city does not need an agreement with the union to reopen, but an agreement would make it more likely that teachers will show up to school buildings Monday.
 The city canceled its November reopening plans after it failed to reach an agreement with the union.

 Davis said calling for an emergency hearing with an arbiter was a necessary step to ensure that school buildings are safe for students and staff.
-She said that some of her members have found violations on walk-throughs of the buildings, including inadequate supplies in bathrooms and HVAC systems that lack documentation showing they have been repaired and upgraded.
+She said some of her members have found violations on walk-throughs of the buildings, including inadequate supplies in bathrooms and HVAC systems that lack documentation showing they have been repaired and upgraded.

-She has also said the school system needs to share more detailed data on the demand for in-person learning so that she understands just how many teachers are required.
+She has also said the school system needs to share more detailed data on the demand for in-person learning so she understands just how many teachers are required.

 Around 8,000 students across all grade levels have accepted slots to return to school buildings next week for in-person schedules that range from one day a week to every day.
 The city has called back around 1,800 teachers and 1,960 support staff members.

-The agreement also said that any dispute with compliance must be mediated through the American Arbitration Association, an independent organization.
+The agreement also said any dispute with compliance must be mediated through the American Arbitration Association, an independent organization.

-City officials said that the union’s allegations do not point to systemic issues with school system’s adherence to the agreement.
-Even if the arbiter determined that the school system did not fully follow a provision — such as a maintenance issue at a school — they are confident it can be fixed before Monday.
+City officials said the union’s allegations do not point to systemic issues with the school system’s adherence to the agreement.
+Even if the arbiter determined the school system did not fully follow a provision — such as a maintenance issue at a school — they are confident it can be fixed before Monday.

 “The issues that they raised can and will be addressed if needed,” said John Falcicchio, the mayor’s chief of staff.
 “What we do not want to experience over the next few days is a moving of the goal posts.”